AJWest22/MS1-resub/README.md

 ### Footer

 The footer of the site contains their social media profiles.
-It is used as an alternative way of contacting the club, and offering support and seeing what they have achieved at comeptetitions.
+It is used as an alternative way of contacting the club, showing support for the club's achievemnts, and seeing what they have achieved at comeptetitions.

+## Code Used

+This site is written in HTML and CSS.
+HTML is used to provide the site's structure, such as the table element, and contact form, while CSS is used to add styling to the site, like the colouring of the site, and the sizing and positioning of images and text.
+Flexbox and CSS positioning are used to align items.
+Items that are two in a row, for example the about text and image, are aligned using the float positioning, whereas items of more than 2 in a row, for example the squads, are aligned using Flexbox.

+### Frameworks

+Bootstrap is used to provide the collapsible menu on mobile.
+I used it as a way of providing the menu on mobile, without having to align the menu items vertivally on mobile in a straight line, as it adds a bit more style to the site.

 ## Code Features

 ### Logo